Academic confidence and dyslexia at university

 I - Objectives

-The objectives of the analysis were to enable the research hypotheses (sub-section 1.4) to be addressed: firstly, by comparing ABC data from the groups of dyslexic and non-dyslexic students; secondly, by comparing ABC data from the dyslexic students of the Control subgroup with the non-dyslexic students in the Base subgroup; finally, ABC data for the quasi-dyslexic students of the Test subgroup were compared with those in the Control subgroup.
-Students were filtered into subgroups according to their levels of dyslexia-ness, which was determined by the output of the Dyslexia Index Profiler section of the self-report questionnaire (sub-section 4.3(III)).
-Through use of unique, continuous range input sliders that displaced more conventional fixed anchor-point Likert-style scales, extent of agreement with the questionnaire's scale-item dimension statements were converted into quantitative data.
-A text-input section of the questionnaire collected additional qualitative data, optionally provided by participants.
+The objectives of the analysis were to enable the research hypotheses (Section 1.4) to be addressed: firstly, by comparing ABC data from the groups of dyslexic and non-dyslexic students; secondly, by comparing ABC data from the dyslexic students of the Control subgroup with the non-dyslexic students in the Base subgroup; finally, ABC data for the quasi-dyslexic students of the Test subgroup were compared with those in the Control subgroup.

 II - Analysing quantitative data - rationales: